marcobaez21/Spotters/README.md

 - React

 ## Documentation
-This repo contains our sprint documentation and demos over the course of
+This repo contains our sprint documentation and demos over the course of 6 sprints.